 Risks Specific to Abuse of Fentanyl Citrate Injection Abuse of Fentanyl Citrate Injection poses a risk of overdose and death.
-The risk is increased with concurrent use of Fentanyl Citrate ction with alcohol and other central nervous system depres Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.
+The risk is increased with concurrent use of Fentanyl Citrate Injection with alcohol and other central nervous system depressants.

+Parenteral drug abuse is commonly associated with transmission of ectious diseases such as hepatitis and HIV.